DrJanDuffy/sierraskyeview.com/GOOGLE_SEARCH_CONSOLE_REDIRECT_FIX.md

 The validation "fails" because Google wants you to:
 - Choose one canonical URL (✅ Done: `https://www.sierraskyeview.com`)
-- Ensure all variants redirect to it (✅ Done)
+- Ensure all variants redirect to it (✅ Done - all redirects working)
 - Set preferred domain in Search Console (⚠️ Do this)

+**About the 307 Redirect:**
+- The non-www HTTPS → www redirect returns 307 (Temporary) instead of 301 (Permanent)
+- This is a Vercel platform behavior at the edge level
+- While 301 would be ideal for SEO, 307 still works correctly
+- Google will follow 307 redirects and index the canonical URL
+- The redirect chain is: `https://sierraskyeview.com/` → (307) → `https://www.sierraskyeview.com/` → (200 OK)

 ## Expected Outcome